RinCynar/rcs/README.md

 The RCS tool provides a user-friendly interface with intuitive commands, making it easy for users to encrypt and decrypt text, manage keys, and view history without needing advanced technical knowledge.

+## Support and feedback

+If you have any questions or need help, please contact the development team: `rincynar@gmail.com` Thank you for using the `rcs` tool software!

 ## License

 RCS is licensed under the MIT License.
 See the [LICENSE](https://github.com/RinCynar/rcs/blob/main/LICENSE) file for more information.